jamie-allen/cpu_caches/preso/presentation.md

 * DDR4 is coming

 !SLIDE transition=blindY
-# Cache Write Strategies
-.notes Write through caching: immediately write to main memory after cache line changed.
-Slow, but predictable.
-Lots of FSB traffic.
-Write back caching: mark flag bit as dirty, when evicted the processor notes and sends cache line back to main memory, instead of just dropping it; have to be careful of false sharing and cache coherency.
-Write combining caching: used by graphics cards, groups writes to main memory for speed.
-Uncachable: dynamic memory values that can change without warning.
-Used for commodity hardware.

-* Write through
-* Write back
-* Write combining
-* Uncachable

-!SLIDE transition=blindY
-# Cache Lines
-.notes A dirty cache line is not present in any other processor's cache; clean copies of the same cache line can reside in arbitrarily many caches.
-A cache line that has been modified has a dirty flag set to true, set to false when sent to main memory.
-Be careful about what's on them, because if a line holds multiple variables and the state of one changes, coherency must be maintained.
-Kills performance for parallel threads on an SMP machine.
-Memory data is transferred to caches in 64 bit blocks, while a cache line is typically 64 bytes, therefore 8 transfers per cache line.
-The blocks of a line arrive at different times, ~every 4 CPU cycles.
-If the word in the line required is in the last block, that's about 30 cycles or more after the first word arrives.
-However, the memory controller is free to request the blocks in a different order.
-The processor can specify the "critical word",  and the block that word resides in can be retrieved first for the cache line by the memory controller.
-The program has the data it needs and can continue while the rest of the line is retrieved and the cache is not yet in a consistent state, called "Critical Word First & Early Restart".
-Note that with pre-fetching, the critical word is not known - if the processor request the cache line while the pre-fetching is in transit, it will not be able to influence the block ordering and will hav to wait until the critical word arrives in order.
-Position in the cache line matters, faster to be at the front than the rear.

-* Most commonly 64 contiguous bytes, can be 32-256.
-* Look out for false sharing
-* Padding can be used to ensure unshared line
-* Position in the line matters
-* @Contended annotation coming?

-!SLIDE transition=blindY
 # Striding & Pre-fetching
 .notes Doesn't have to be contiguous in an array, you can be jumping in 2K chunks without a performance hit.
 As long as it's predictable, it will fetch the memory before you need it and have it staged.
-Pre-fetching happens with L1d, can happen for L2 for systems with long pipelines.
+Pre-fetching happens with L1d, can happen for L2 in systems with long pipelines.
 Hardware prefetching cannot cross page boundaries, which slows it down as the working set size increases.
 If it did and the page wasn't there or is invalid, the OS would have to get involved and the program would experience a page fault it didn't initiate itself.
 Temporally relevant data may be evicted fetching a line that will not be used.

 * Predictable memory access is really important
 * Hardware prefetcher on the core looks for patterns of memory access